adyitz/Analyst_BA_Case_Study/Case_Study.md

 1. Summarize Historical Performance:

-  * Plot the overall sales trend for the entire data period.
+  a.
+Plot the overall sales trend for the entire data period.
-  * Calculate any seasonal patterns or trends (if applicable).
+  b.
+Calculate any seasonal patterns or trends (if applicable).
-  * Provide insights into the general sales performance and trends over time.
+  c.
+Provide insights into the general sales performance and trends over time.
-  * You may assume the data is complete (i.e. the data does not contain duplicates, and that all test data has been removed).
+  d.
+You may assume the data is complete (i.e. the data does not contain duplicates, and that all test data has been removed).

 2. Segmentation Analysis!